Compare Car Insurance in New Zealand

 Young and Learner Drivers

-Young drivers face significantly higher premiums, often paying 50-100% more than drivers over 25.
+Young drivers typically face higher premiums than experienced drivers.
 Some insurers offer learner driver extensions on family policies, providing cost-effective coverage while learning.
 Telematics-based insurance (black box insurance) is emerging in NZ, offering young drivers lower premiums in exchange for monitored safe driving.

 Frequently Asked Questions